PixarAnimationStudios/ruby-jss/lib/jss/webhooks/README.md

 documentation.](https://unofficial-jss-api-docs.atlassian.net/wiki/display/JRA/Webhooks+API)

 **Note:** when creating WebHooks in your JSS to be handled by the framework, you must specify JSON in the 'Content Type' section.
-XML will cause errors.
+This framework doesn't support XML formated WebHook data.

 ## The Framework

 The JSSWebHooks framework abstracts WebHook events and their parts as Ruby classes.
-When the JSON payload of a webhook POST request is passed into the `JSSWebHooks::Event.parse_event` method, an instance of the appropriate subclass of `JSSWebHooks::Event` is returned, for example `JSSWebHooks::ComputerInventoryCompletedEvent`
+When the JSON payload of a JSS WebHook POST request is passed into the `JSSWebHooks::Event.parse_event` method, an instance of the appropriate subclass of `JSSWebHooks::Event` is returned, for example `JSSWebHooks::ComputerInventoryCompletedEvent`